cce-bigdataintro-1160/CEBD-1160-spring-2019/3-python.md

 ### Intro to Python

+##### Goals
+Get acquainted with the Python language, that we'll use for data exploration and manipulation.

 ##### The Python Shell
 1. Check what's the type of the following values in the python shell:
    * `1`